Early Elementary

 The Cheetah: Fast as Lightning by Christine and Michel Denis-Huot -> 1 copy

-Cheetah Cubs by Ginger Clarke -> 1 copy
+Cheetah Cubs by Ginger Clarke -> 2 copies

 Baby Giraffes by Bobbie Kalman -> 1 copy